q2community/q2-modding-api.github.io/docs/Entity-Lifecycle.md

 }
 ```

-This string is passed to the [[game import "SpawnEntities"|server-imports]], and the game is then responsible for actually creating the entities from these key/value pairs; this is done through `ED_ParseEdict`, which then parses the individual key/value pairs via `ED_ParseField` and places them into the correct memory location.
+This string is passed to the [server export "SpawnEntities"](Server-Exports#SpawnEntities), and the game is then responsible for actually creating the entities from these key/value pairs; this is done through `ED_ParseEdict`, which then parses the individual key/value pairs via `ED_ParseField` and places them into the correct memory location.

 Once parsed, the entity is then passed off to `ED_CallSpawn` which attempts to initialize the entity based on its `classname` field:
 * if an item exists in the `itemlist` with the classname, `SpawnItem` is called to handle the spawning.